 Some people take this even further by having a side exhaust exiting from the opposite side of the car to where they know the noise meters are placed.
 A variation on this is to run one silenced side exit either side of the car, splitting the exhaust gas, and therefore the noise, 50-50 between each side.

 It’s not uncommon to see a tuned car emitting flames from the exhaust, and the frequency this happens can be affected by the exhaust system.
-If you removed the entire exhaust from a car and revved the engine while looking at the exhaust ports you would see flames emitting from them on any engine, but the exhaust length and silencers make these flames invisible at the tailpipe.
+If you removed the entire exhaust from a car and revved the engine while looking at the exhaust ports you would see flames emitting from them on any engine.
+But the exhaust length and silencers make these flames invisible at the tailpipe.

-As cool as exhaust flames look, the police really don’t like them, as our Stav once found out in the past when he was handed a £750 fine for “Endangering the public”, and “Dangerous emissions from a motor vehicle” amongst other things due to his exhaust flames…
+As cool as exhaust flames look, the police really don’t like them, as our contributor Stav once found out in the past when he was handed a £750 fine for “Endangering the public”, and “Dangerous emissions from a motor vehicle” amongst other things due to his exhaust flames…

 On turbo cars it is simple, as manifold design has less effect and a huge post-turbo exhaust will only give gains with no losses.
 On non-turbo cars, although we won’t go into detail as it’s a hugely complex subject, any low down power lost isn’t down to lack of backpressure, it’s down to the diameter and scavenging effect of the new exhaust design moving the power band to higher in the rev range.

-Although many people associate the words “custom exhaust system” with a one-litre Saxo fitted with a brace of six-inch tailpipes, the majority of big power cars will have had at least some of their exhaust system custom made.
+Although many people associate the words “custom exhaust system” with a one-liter Saxo fitted with a brace of six-inch tailpipes, the majority of big power cars will have had at least some of their exhaust system custom made.

 For many people custom exhaust components are fitted due to changes in the car’s turbo setup.
 There may also be a lack of adequate off the shelf parts, or they want to to make their current system a little quieter to pass track noise regulations.